antoniocapizzi95/terraformDeployTest/README.md

 For simplicity in this project, both the pod and the Ingress have been placed in the 'default' namespace.

+Also due to the limited free tier, it is not possible to leave the cluster running and reachable for a long time.

 ## Running the Project

 Before starting the deployment process, make sure you have the Azure CLI installed locally and have logged in to your Azure account using the `az login` command.